temuller/hostphot/docs/further_information/cutouts.rst

   DES survey footprint.
 Image from `https://www.darkenergysurvey.org/es/el-cartografiado/ <https://www.darkenergysurvey.org/es/el-cartografiado/>`_.

-Note that DES images are flipped with respecto to most other surveys.
+Note that DES images are flipped with respect to most other surveys.

 SDSS
 ~~~~